Here for you in difficult times

 Despite the restrictions in place, we are doing all we can to support our customers during this difficult time.

 EatWell has provided over 28,000 emergency food packages to people in need in Wheatley communities since the start of the pandemic.

 We will continue to make welfare calls to customers, and EatWell will continue to provide supermarket vouchers to vulnerable customers.
-Food parcels will be available for those who are unable to get out to the shops or use home delivery services.

 Our Emergency Response Fund has provided almost 6000 tenants in Wheatley communities with essential household items, while our staff continue to help tenants with Universal Credit claims and support to pay their fuel bills.